acorncom/yii2-advanced-with-vagrant/README.md

 ### Import database

-If file exists `database.sql.gz` in the main directory (where the Vagrantfile is), puppet will import the database.
+If file exists `database.sql.gz` in the main directory (where the Vagrantfile is), puppet will import the database during the first `up`.

 ## Virtualhost